-Each IRC member (other than the Chairman) is paid, as compensation for his or her services, \$36,000 per annum plus \$9,000 for each meeting attended.
-The Chairman is paid \$44,000 per annum plus \$11,000 for each meeting attended.
+Each IRC member (other than the Chairman) is paid, as compensation for his or her services, \$72,000 per annum plus \$1,500 for each meeting after the sixth meeting attended.
+The Chairman is paid \$88,000 per annum plus \$1,500 for each meeting after the sixth meeting attended.
 Each year the IRC determines and discloses its compensation in its annual report to unitholders of the fund.
 We reimburse the fund out of our administration fees for the fees and expenses of the IRC.